BlendVision/iOS-Player-SDK-Lite/README.md

     - [Configure the license key](#configure-the-license-key)
 - [Samples](#samples)

-The `BVPlayerLite` package is the standalone `Player` without additional dependencies to other modules such as `GPUImage_iOS`.
+## Installation
+To add the `BVPlayer Lite SDK` as a dependency to your project, you have two options: Swift Package Manager or adding the SDK bundle directly.

-## Dependency
+### Dependency
 BVPlayer Lite SDK has a dependency on the GoogleCast framework version 4.7.1.04.11.
 This dependency enables integration with Google Cast for casting media content to Chromecast devices.

-## Installation
-To add the `BVPlayerLite` SDK as a dependency to your project, you have two options: Swift Package Manager or adding the SDK bundle directly.

 ### Using [Swift Package Manager](https://swift.org/package-manager/)
 [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift frameworks.
 It integrates with the Swift build system to automate the process of downloading, compiling, and linking dependencies.